jkempf42/kube-volttron/gateway-node/README.md

-Edit the two `Configmap` files `bacnet-configmap.yml` and `platform-driver-configmap.yml` and replace the IP address `192.168.0.122` with the IP address on which `sim-AHU.py` is running, noted down in the previous step.
+Edit the two `Configmap` files `bacnet-configmap.yml` and `platform-driver-configmap.yml` and replace the IP address `192.168.0.122` with the IP address on which `sim-AHU.py` is running.

 Create the two `Configmaps` using `kubectl`: